Kav-K/GPTDiscord/README.md

     - Bot Permissions will appear, select the desired permissions
     - Copy the link generated below and paste it on the browser
     - On add to server select the desired server to add the bot
+- Make sure you have updated your .env file with valid values for `DEBUG_GUILD`, `DEBUG_CHANNEL` and `ALLOWED_GUILDS`, otherwise the bot will not work.
+Guild IDs can be found by right clicking a server and clicking `Copy ID`, similarly, channel IDs can be found by right clicking a channel and clicking `Copy ID`.

 # Usage